BudickDa/Crawly-McCrawlface/readme.md

 # Crawly McCrawlface
-A small crawler that downloads html from the web and applying some content extraction.
+A small crawler that downloads html from the web and applies content extraction.

 #Install
 `npm install crawly-mccrawlface`

     //Create crawler and supply seed as string or array of strings const crawler = new Crawler('https://budick.eu');
+    // or if you want multiple domains:
+    // const crawler = new Crawler(['https://budick.eu', https://hackerberryfinn.com]);

     //start crawling
     crawler.start();